Directional Sheaf Hypergraph Networks: Unifying Learning on Directed and Undirected Hypergraphs: Introduction

 \section{Introduction}

 Learning from structured, non-Euclidean data has been dominated by Graph Neural Networks (GNNs), which propagate and aggregate features along pairwise edges~\citep{GNN, noneuclidean}.
-Sheaf Neural Networks (SNNs)~\citep{hansen2020sheafneuralnetworks} extend GNNs by leveraging the algebraic concept of a \emph{cellular sheaf}.
+Sheaf Neural Networks (SNNs)~\citep{hansen2020sheafneuralnetworks, bodnar2023neuralsheafdiffusiontopological} extend GNNs by leveraging the algebraic concept of a \emph{cellular sheaf}.
 They assign vector spaces to nodes and edges, along with learnable \emph{restriction maps} propagating information between them.
-By operating in higher-dimension feature spaces, SNNs naturally mitigate oversmoothing and improve performance on heterophilic graphs, where neighboring nodes may have dissimilar features~\citep{bodnar2023neuralsheafdiffusiontopological}.
+By operating in higher-dimensional feature spaces, SNNs mitigate oversmoothing and enhance performance on heterophilic graphs, where neighboring nodes exhibit dissimilar features~\citep{purificato2025sheaf4rec}.

 While effective on graphs, both GNNs and SNNs are inherently limited to dyadic relations.
 Many real-world systems such as social networks~\citep{Benson_2016, Benson_2018}, biological systems~\citep{traversa2023robustnesscomplexitydirectedweighted}, and protein interactions~\citep{murgas2022hypergraph} exhibit multi-way relationships that cannot be captured by pairwise links alone.
 Hypergraph Neural Networks (HGNNs) address this limitation by modeling hyperedges as sets of nodes, enabling the learning of multi-entity dependencies~\citep{murgas2022hypergraph,chen2022preventingoversmoothinghypergraphneural}.
 However, traditional HGNNs face two main limitations.
 First, they inherit fundamental drawbacks from their graph-based counterparts: many architectures assume homophily, which is often violated in heterophilic settings, and are prone to oversmoothing, where deep message passing causes node representations to converge and lose discriminative power~\citep{heterophilyhypergraphs,telyatnikov2025hypergraph,chen2022preventingoversmoothinghypergraphneural,nguyen2023revisitingoversmoothingoversquashingusing}.
 Second, most HGNNs are formulated for undirected hypergraphs, treating hyperedges symmetrically and neglecting orientation even when such hyperedges encode asymmetric or causal relationships such as chemical reactions, metabolic pathways, and causal multi-agent interactions~\citep{D2RE00309K,traversa2023robustnesscomplexitydirectedweighted}.